Matrixx-Devices/Matrixx-Devices.github.io/mi/marble_inst.md

 - Boot into recovery
 - Wipe Dalvik/ArtCache and Cache
 - Flash the ROM and reboot to recovery
-- Flash the Nikgapps core and reboot to recovery again
+- Flash the Nikgapps and reboot to recovery again
 - Reboot To System

 ----